Steady waves in flows over periodic bottoms: Continuation from non-degenerate steady waves

 \section{Continuation from non-degenerate steady waves}

 For a flat bottom $b=0$, the Hamiltonian $H(u;0,c)$ is $G$-invariant under the action

-Since the kernel of the Hessian $D^{2}H(0;0,c_{k})$ is a non-trivial $G$-representation, it has at least dimension two.
-The continuation of the trivial solutions for small $b$ and velocities $c_{k}$ is a difficult task due to the existence of the two-dimensional kernel.
+Since the kernel of the Hessian $D^{2}H(0;0,c_{k})$ is a non-trivial $G$ -representation, it has dimension two.
+The continuation of the trivial solutions for small $b$ and velocities $c_{k}$ is a challenging task due to the existence of the two-dimensional kernel.
 On the other hand, our Hamiltonian formulation allows us to prove the persistence of solutions for non-trivial $G$-orbits of solutions.
 This result can be applied to the branch of Stokes waves that arises from $(u;c)=(0;c_{k})$.
-Actually, the local bifurcation of Stokes waves is proved in \cite{CrNi1} using the Hamiltonian $H(u;0,c)$.
-The global property of the bifurcation can be obtained using this setting and $G$-equivariant degree theory \cite{IzVi03}.
+The local bifurcation of Stokes waves is proved in \cite{CrNi1} using the Hamiltonian $ H(u;0,c)$.
+The global property of the bifurcation can be obtained using this setting and $G$-equivariant degree theory developed in \cite{IzVi03}.